dhagmann/deliberation-assets/projects/volvovsky_reputation/README.md

 - right piece, they spent n points to earn n points
 - wrong piece, they spent n points with no return

-The buyer decided:
+The collector decided:

 - not to hire the agent to purchase another piece
 - to hire the agent to purchase another piece

-The buyer and agent are waiting for you to complete the round.
+The collector and agent are waiting for you to complete the round.

 Whatever timers we put in here, we should also put into the training rounds for consistency.